KrnTneja/KrnTneja.github.io/_pages/about.md

     </h2>
     <ul class="updates-list">
       <li>
-        <span class="update-date">May 2025</span><br>
+        <span class="update-date">July 2025</span><br>
-        My collaborator <a href="https://www.linkedin.com/in/anjali-singh-a7786ba4/" target="_blank" rel="noopener noreferrer">Anjali Singh</a> presented our work '<a href="https://arxiv.org/pdf/2502.12447" target="_blank" rel="noopener noreferrer">Protecting Human Cognition in the Age of AI</a>' at the <a href="https://ai-tools-for-thought.github.io/workshop/" target="_blank" rel="noopener noreferrer">Tools for Thought Workshop at CHI 2025</a> in Yokohama, Japan.
+        I presented our work '<a href="https://arxiv.org/pdf/2504.13884" target="_blank" rel="noopener noreferrer">Towards a Multimodal Document-grounded Conversational AI System for Education</a>' at the <a href="https://aied2025.itd.cnr.it/" target="_blank" rel="noopener noreferrer">26th International Conference on Artificial Intelligence in Education (AIED 2025)</a> in Palermo, Italy.
       </li>
       <li>
         <span class="update-date">May 2025</span><br>
-        I will be presenting our work '<a href="https://arxiv.org/pdf/2504.13884" target="_blank" rel="noopener noreferrer">Towards a Multimodal Document-grounded Conversational AI System for Education</a>' at the <a href="https://aied2025.itd.cnr.it/" target="_blank" rel="noopener noreferrer">26th International Conference on Artificial Intelligence in Education (AIED 2025)</a> in Palermo, Italy.
+        My collaborator <a href="https://www.linkedin.com/in/anjali-singh-a7786ba4/" target="_blank" rel="noopener noreferrer">Anjali Singh</a> presented our work '<a href="https://arxiv.org/pdf/2502.12447" target="_blank" rel="noopener noreferrer">Protecting Human Cognition in the Age of AI</a>' at the <a href="https://ai-tools-for-thought.github.io/workshop/" target="_blank" rel="noopener noreferrer">Tools for Thought Workshop at CHI 2025</a> in Yokohama, Japan.
       </li>
       <li>
         <span class="update-date">April 2025</span><br>